Bachelor of Midwifery

 Program highlights

-- Start your practical experience in your first semester in rostered clinical shifts and skills simulations.
+• Start your practical experience in your first year in rostered clinical shifts and skills simulations.

 How you'll learn